IBM/zowe-cli-cics-deploy-plugin/docs/pages/cdp/cdp-Deploying-your-first-nodejs-app.md

    npm start
    ```

    The Node.js application will start.
-You can call the application from a browser using URL [http://localhost:3000/](http://localhost:3000/), and press CTRL+C to stop it.
+You can call the application from a browser using URL [http://localhost:3000/](http://localhost:3000/).
+To stop the application in the console press CTRL+C.

 4. Package the Node.js application into a [CICS bundle](cdp-cics-bundles).